IMPORTANT: COVID-19 (Coronavirus) UPDATED 24/11/2020

 We made the decision to enable outside visiting and this has been facilitated since July 6th, with socially distanced visiting areas in the homes outdoor spaces to ensure our residents, staff and residents loved ones are safe and at the lowest possible risk.
 Each area has minimal surfaces to allow for a more sanitary environment and easier deep cleaning protocol between visits, alcohol hand gel is provided, and residents family members are required to wear masks for the duration of the visit.

 We have now implemented secure indoor visiting areas which will be cleaned between visits, and kept separate from the rest of the home using screens.
 Outside visits are still our preferred option but we understand that the British weather can be unpredictable and cold.
 We are following all government guidance in relation to indoor visits, which includes currently only enabling one nominated person to be the designated indoor visitor.
+The government has announced that by the end of December residents will be able to have 2 nominated visitors who agree to twice weekly testing.
+We are supportive of this development and will be communicating updates with families when we receive them.
 A full copy of our visiting policy has been shared with families.

 *Please keep up to date with our goings on in the homes on the news page of our website*